 All large modern societies try to produce standardized humans by indoctrinating them through education, television, political and economic policies, and socially acceptable norms.
 The AI system can do the same.
 Even if it cannot gain a good understanding of a person, it can still “train” them by injecting moods, ideas, and judgments by showing them some images, news articles, and role models.
 As a person is repeatedly exposed to certain types of images, news articles, and role models he or she starts becoming standardized.

 For example, if women wearing certain types of clothes are promoted and popularized as the de-facto standard of beauty, then most women will gradually accept that standard.
 They will feel guilty about the absence of such clothes and try to model themselves after the advertised standard.
 Likewise, if certain types of language, ideas, and beliefs are discouraged, then people accept them as standards and begin conforming.
 Thereby, a standardized human is produced in society.

-You don’t even have to know what the humans are, to begin with.
-Instead, you conjure a predefined image of the human and feed it repeatedly to them.
+We don’t even have to know what humans are, to begin with.
+Instead, we can conjure a predefined image of the human and feed it repeatedly to them.
 Over time, they will become the thing they see.
-Then you already know what they are, and you control them accordingly.
+Then we already know what they are, and we can control them accordingly.

 Standardization Overcomes Flaws of AI

 Therefore, the flaws of AI can be overcome through systematic indoctrination, enforcement of politically correct behaviors, homogenization of society, and the destruction of ideological and cultural diversity.
 In one sense, the brouhaha about the power of AI is misleading.
 In another sense, it is a scary truth.
 AI is powerless in the face of diversity.
-And yet, it gains power by indoctrination.
+And yet, it gains power through the standardization of humans.

 How Tech Companies Push Social Standardization